HackerspaceBielefeld/Nextride2-infobeamer/README.md

 9. Activate the venv with: `source .venv/bin/activate`(linux)
 10. Install the necessary requirements with `pip install -r requirements.txt`
 11. Enter the html folder again and start the application with `python app.py`

+## Nextride2 Setup(for development)
+In order to setup nextride2 for testing and development, do the following steps:
+1. Clone the repository
+2. Open it with Android Studio
+3. Rename the file constants.example.dart > constants.dart
+4. configure the constants.
+5. Run the application e.g. for linux

 ## Restrictions
 Please note!
 As N2i is currently under development not all features work reliable.